PhilippeMarcMeyer/Learning-React/README.md

 # Learning-React
-Personnal notes
+These are Personnal notes
-I started to take notes from Bob Ziroll Course on Scrimba : https://scrimba.com/g/greact I think this course is a good one but I will use as a guideline there are too many different notions :
+I started to type while watching from Bob Ziroll Course on Scrimba : https://scrimba.com/g/greact

+I think this course is a good one so I will use it as a guideline but there are so many different notions :
 Introduction with state and props then High order components, React State etc...
+Hooks

-I have to build real life example at each step to really understand
+I think it's important to pause the course often and then build real life examples at each step to really understand

 ## Introduction